Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Real-data Example

 \section{Real-data Example}

 In this section we apply our method to a real data set FRED-MD, which was ever studied in \cite{Xia2017Transformed}.
 It was collected and introduced in \cite{McCracken2015FRED}, and can be freely downloaded from the website \url{http://research.stlouisfed.org/econ/mccracken/fred-md/}.
 The dataset we use contains 128 monthly series of macroeconomic variables with 710 observations from 1959-01 to 2018-02.
-The raw dataset are non-stationary with missing entries.
+The raw data are non-stationary with missing entries.
 In the first step, we transform the series to stationary form with the MATLAB codes provided by the website.
 After this preprocessing procedure, the first two observations vanish with the difference operators and a $708\times 128$ panel remains.
-The website also provide codes for replacing outliers with some ``reasonable" values, but we did not do that because extreme observations are inevitable if data are from some quite heavy-tailed distributions.
+The website also provide codes for replacing outliers with some ``reasonable" values, but we skip this step because extreme observations are inevitable if data are from some quite heavy-tailed distributions.
 Then for the missing entries in column $i$, we simply replace them with sample mean of non-missing observations in this column.

-We first set $k_{\max}=8$, use the whole panel and try different criteria to determine the number of common factors.
+We first set $k_{{\rm max}}=8$, use the whole panel and try different criteria to determine the number of common factors.
 To our surprise, the methods give different estimations that $\hat r_{GR}=2,\hat r_{ER}=2,\hat r_{MKER}=1,\hat r_{TCR}=5,\hat r_{MKTCR}=4$.
-We also tried $k_{\max}=10,15,20,30$ and obtain completely the same results.
-Because $\hat r_{ER}$ gives smaller estimate than $\hat r_{TCR}$, we guess there may be some strong or weak factors. {Besides, the different estimates $\hat r_{TCR}$ and $\hat r_{MKTCR}$ imply the distribution macroeconomic variables may be heavy-tailed, thus manipulation on outliers may be inappropriate since it brings distortion to the underlying distributions.} Overall, taking $r=4$ shall be a proper choice for the number of common factors.
+We also tried $k_{{\rm max}}=10,15,20,30$ and obtain completely the same results.
+Because $\hat r_{ER}$ gives smaller estimate than $\hat r_{TCR}$, we guess there may be some strong or weak factors. {Besides, the different estimates $\hat r_{TCR}$ and $\hat r_{MKTCR}$ imply the distribution of macroeconomic variables may be heavy-tailed, thus manipulation on outliers may be inappropriate since it brings distortion to the underlying distributions.} Overall, taking $r=4$ shall be a proper choice for the number of common factors.